NiklasPfister/adaXT/docs/user_guide/creatingPredictor.md

-# Creating a custom prediction
+# Creating a custom Predictor

 ## General overview of the Predictor